 This cherry blossom scenic drive offers close-up views of the Washington DC blooms around and near the Tidal Basin from the comfort of your car.
 We highlight our favorite route and places where you may find parking if you want to get out and take some photos of the DC cherry trees in bloom.

-3/22 UPDATE: DO NOT take this drive in 2020.
-DC has asked the Park Service to close all access to the Tidal Basin until the cherry blossom season is over (and we hope they agree).
+3/22 UPDATE: DC has asked the Park Service to close all access to the Tidal Basin until the cherry blossom season is over (and we hope they agree).
 You can not visit the cherry trees and maintain a safe social distance.
 Please wait until next year to see the blossoms.

 When to Take a Cherry Blossom Scenic Drive

 Please note that timing is very important if you want to enjoy this drive without sitting in bumper-to-bumper traffic.
 On weekdays, plan to take your drive between 10:00 and 3:00 to avoid the heaviest rush hour traffic.

 On weekends, complete the drive early (before 10:00) or late (after 4:00) in the day.
 Check traffic updates before you head out and stay away if traffic is heavy.

 DC Cherry Blossom Scenic Drive Route

 Our scenic drive route is not the most direct route but one that gives you the best cherry tree views from your car.
 The highlights are a drive around the Tidal Basin, through East Potomac Park, and past the Washington Monument and World War II Monument.

 Here is a Google map of our suggested route.
 Below are basic directions and highlights to watch for on your drive.